Skip to content

 Methodology

-† Rent data is sourced directly from each tracked apartment community and refreshed every 24 hours.
+Sourced directly from each tracked apartment community and refreshed every 24 hours.
 Every listed unit price on this page is real and listed today.

-Cost of living estimates for utilities, groceries, transportation, healthcare, and other goods and services combine national consumer-spending baselines from the U.S. Bureau of Labor Statistics (Consumer Expenditure Survey) with the U.S. Bureau of Economic Analysis Regional Price Parities (MARPP dataset).
+Estimates combine national consumer-spending baselines from the U.S. Bureau of Labor Statistics (Consumer Expenditure Survey) with the U.S. Bureau of Economic Analysis Regional Price Parities (MARPP dataset).
 Both are peer-reviewed federal data releases published annually.

-Salary to live comfortably applies the standard 25 to 30 percent rent-to-income rule on top of the listed rent.
+Applies the standard 25 to 30 percent rent-to-income rule on top of the listed rent.
 This is the same affordability guideline used by most landlords and credit-scoring models.

-Demographic figures (median household income, population, median age, commute time) come from the U.S. Census Bureau's American Community Survey 5-year estimates, the most recent complete release.
+Median household income, population, median age, commute time, Census median rent, and rent as percentage of income come from the U.S. Census Bureau's American Community Survey 5-year estimates, the most recent complete release.

 Cost of living and demographic figures were last published in 2023.

-Explore Tucson AZ Apartments
+Explore Tucson, AZ Apartments

-Browse all 2 communities with daily-updated pricing and availability.
+Browse all 17 communities with daily-updated pricing and availability.

 Don't see your city?